Matrix Decomposition and Applications: Application: Rank-One and Rank-Two Update/Downdate

-That is, $G_k$ will introduce zero value to the $k$-th element to $\bv$ and nonzero value to $r_{kk}$. \end{mdframed} This finding above is essential for the rank-one update.
-And we obtain
+In other words, the Givens rotation $\bG_k$ will set the $k$-th element of $\bv$ to zero and assign a nonzero value to $r_{kk}$.
+This result is essential for performing a rank-one update.
+A sequence of Givens rotations $\bG_n \bG_{n-1}\ldots \bG_1 $ transforms the augmented matrix as follows:

-For each Givens rotation, it takes $6n$ flops.
-And there are $n$ such rotations, which requires $6n^2$ flops if keeping only the leading term.
-The complexity to calculate the Cholesky factor of $\bA^\prime$ is thus reduced from $\frac{1}{3} n^3$ to $6n^2$ flops if we already know the Cholesky factor of $\bA$ by the rank-one update.
-The above algorithm is essential to reduce the complexity of the posterior calculation in the Bayesian inference for Gaussian mixture model \citep{lu2021bayes}.
+Each rotation requires $6n$ floating-point operations (flops), yielding a total computational cost of $6n^2$ flops for $n$ such rotations.
+This approach significantly reduces the complexity of calculating the Cholesky factor of $\bA^\prime$ from $\frac{1}{3} n^3$ to $6n^2$ flops, assuming the Cholesky factor of $\bA$ is already known \citep{lu2021numerical}.
+The algorithm is particularly useful in reducing the computational complexity of posterior calculations in Bayesian inference for \textit{Gaussian mixture models} \citep{lu2021bayes}.
+At each stage, $k$ new samples are added or removed from an existing cluster, which corresponds to performing $k$ rank-one updates.